antogno/blogsonic/README.md

 [Blogsonic][1] is an open source project.
 More specifically, is a CRUD Web Application.
 It could be defined as a mini Social Network that allows you to post text content (called Blogs) visible to all.

+> **Note**: The existence of Blogsonic has the sole purpose of showing a very basic example of a CRUD Web Application.
+This means that not much attention has been paid to the general appereance of the website and to the code and its structure.
+Therefore, Blogsonic **should not** be used as a reference point in these respects, but should be considered as a starting point for beginners from which to start understanding the basic concepts.

 ### How was [Blogsonic][1] created?

 [Blogsonic][1] was created using the following tools and technologies: